 Like accounts, groups can also have Message Filters configured and executed for inbound emails to the group.

-3. Mailing lists
+3. Mailing Lists

 Mailing lists are special email objects that carry more functionality than groups.
 In essence, a mailing list is a group with a mailbox and something on top.
-As opposed to groups, MLs have a list of static members, and users (either local or external) can subscribe or unsubscribe by themselves.
+As opposed to groups, they have a list of static members, and users (either local or external) can subscribe or unsubscribe by themselves.
 Moderation can be required either for a new user’s subscription or for posting to the mailing list.

 An Axigen mailing list also allows: